School Wildflower Meadow Photography Competition

 You could:

-• Let us know why you like or what is important about the meadows
+• let us know why you like or what is important about the meadows

-• How does your photo or being in the meadow make you feel
+• how does your photo or being in the meadow make you feel

-• What would you like others to know about the meadows
+• what would you like others to know about the meadows

-• Is there a quote that you think would look good with your photo or you feel describes it well
+• is there a quote that you think would look good with your photo or you feel describes it well

 Try to keep your text to one or two sentences as it needs to fit on the printed photo.